keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

 and, beginning with v0.8.0,
 multiple instances of any observability platform.
-Keptn Metrics are also application aware so report data for all workflows that are included in the Keptn application.
+Keptn Metrics are also application aware so they report data for all workflows that are included in the Keptn application.

 This data can be displayed on Grafana or another standard dashboard application that you configure